IrakliGurgenidze/Image-Processing-Application/README.md

 get, insert, and remove an image from the database.
 Also provides a method to retrieve the number of images currently stored.

-*ImageUtil (Class)*: Provides methods to read png, gif, png, bitmap, and ppm files into a generic Image object used internally by ImageStorageModel.

 *Filter (Class)*: An object that contains data of filters available in the application, as well as a method to access them by name.
 Initialized once at the start of any filter-related command.